saakethdesai/autoscilab/README.md

 # Autoscilab
 Code for the machine learning components of AutoSciLab

-This directory contains the scripts used in this work:
+This repository contains the scripts used in this work:
 The directory structure is as follows: vae/ - contains training and evaluation scripts for the VAE poly_slm/ - contains experimental results sweeping over grating and curvature for different angles